project-meucci/thimm.github.io/docs/Farmerama/Cereal-bonus-episode-mungoswells-malt-and-milling.md

 ---
-title: ‘Cereal’ bonus episode: Mungoswells Malt and Milling
+title: Cereal Bonus Episode Mungoswells Malt And Milling
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2022-09-11)